cardano-scaling/hydra/docs/monthly/2023-05-monthly.md

 #### Notable roadmap updates

 - Got new input and concrete scenario for benchmarking (off-chain) performance of a Hydra Head.
-As it is a very basic one, we conretized the item from an idea to a feature and started work on it.
+As it is a very basic one, we moved the item from an idea to a feature and started work on it.

 - Added a new feature item to add Hydra as tool to developer platforms within